 Beginning farmers often believe they can rely on memory alone, but without careful records, you’ll miss crucial details and compromise your profit potential.
 After all, it’s practically impossible to manage what you do not measure.

 The solution?
-Maintain careful records about your animals.
+Maintain careful records about your livestock.
 The process might feel overwhelming for a beginner, but by following these tips, you’ll better understand what’s working and what needs to change with your livestock operation.

 Note: We’re focusing on cattle record keeping here, but these tips can also apply to other forms of livestock like sheep, goats, pigs, poultry and more.